 Carbohydrate is essential at breakfast for fuel and energy.
 Some protein is also needed, so you don’t feel hungry or weak through the round.
 Another important is fluid for keeping the body hydrated.
 I am giving some excellent breakfast ideas you can have on your game day to keep the stamina for all day long.

 • Light Cream Spread on Brown Bagel

 • Grainy wrap with cheese, chicken, and salad

 • Sweet potato salad with Tuna

 • Broccoli Cheddar Soup with Grilled Chicken Sandwich

 Many golfers prefer to have some protein and fat before starting the match.
 This meal depends on the time gap between your last meal and the competition.
-You will never get to play rounds at exactly the same time every time.
-If you have a gap of at least 3 to 4 hours between your breakfast and competition, you should eat some light protein and good fats before you arrive at the course.
+You will never get to play rounds at precisely the same time every time.
+If you have a gap of at least 3 to 4 hours between your breakfast and competition, you should eat some light protein and good fats before arriving at the course.
 It will provide you with quick energy all over the body.

 High protein foods

 Protein is one vital nutrition that our body needs, especially when we have to do something like sports.
 Our body-cell is mainly made with protein.
 Protein helps our body store energy, reducing stress and fatigue, so taking a sufficient amount of protein before every round is essential.
 Various foods contain high protein and are readily available near our hands.
 Egg, fish, meat is an excellent source of animal protein.